Lineage Research Workshops

 The Zebulon Pike Chapter, NSDAR ancestors include over 200 patriots representing 14 states, including all of the original 13 colonies and Vermont, the first state added to the newly formed United States (1791).
 A number of our members have been trained in genealogical research and know how to dig deep for important ancestral information.

-There will be seven Lineage Research Workshops this year.
+There will be several Lineage Research Workshops this year.
 These workshops will guide you through the basics of genealogy research.
 Participants will learn how to document their own lineage and how to share that information with family and friends.
 The workshop is open to the public and is free.

 The workshops are designed to assist those who are interested in finding American Revolutionary patriots in their family tree.
 If individuals have not started to collect any family documentation, they are encouraged to come and learn about the steps needed to document lineage.
 Experienced researchers are welcome.